niemine/META-LiFi-misaligned-LG-mode-theory/README.md

 # Meta-Lifi
-This repository contains the source code for publications from Meta-Lifi-project, to complain with FAIR standtards
+This repository contains the source code for the article named "Paraxial Orbital Angular Momentum Beam under Misaligned Detection" for the META-LiFi-project, to comply with FAIR standards